-The High Performance Data Analytics and Computing (HiPDAC) lab conducts research and development in the broad area of high performance computing and big data analytics.
-The lab mission is to develop techniques, design algorithms, and build software to improve the performance, reliability, and energy efficiency for large-scale computations and big data applications.
-The current research topics include (but not limited to) accelerator-based computing (GPU/FPGA/MIC), fault tolerance and resilience techniques at extreme scale, energy-efficient computing, scientific data analytics, compression algorithms and software, numerical algorithms and software, HPC simulations, and large-scale machine learning.
+The High Performance Data Analytics and Computing (HiPDAC) lab conducts research and development in the broad area of high-performance computing and big data analytics.
+The lab's mission is to develop techniques, design algorithms, and build software to improve the performance, reliability, and energy efficiency for large-scale computations and big data applications.
+The current research topics include (but not limited to) accelerator-based computing (GPU/FPGA), scientific data management, data compression, fault tolerance and resilience, energy-efficient computing, numerical algorithms and software, scientific simulations, and large-scale machine learning.

-Dr. Dingwen Tao is a faculty member in School of Electrical Engineering and Computer Science Washington State University.
-He received his Ph.D. degree in Computer Science and Engineering from University of California, Riverside in 2018 and his B.S. degree in Mathematics from University of Science and Technology of China in 2013.
+Dr. Dingwen Tao is a faculty member in the School of Electrical Engineering and Computer Science at Washington State University.
+He is affiliated with the HPC and Scalable Data Science Group.
+He also holds an adjunct position in the Department of Computer Science at the University of Alabama.
+He received his Ph.D. degree in Computer Science from University of California, Riverside in 2018 and his B.S. degree in Mathematics from University of Science and Technology of China in 2013.
 Contact him at firstname.lastname@example.org.

 SIAN JIN (PHD STUDENT, JOINED IN FALL 2018)